Outstanding Patient Experience 2025 - Midlands Ultrasound and Medical Read reviews on Doctify...

 This Meningitis B vaccination protects against almost 90 percent of the strains of meningococcal group B bacteria (which is a cause of meningitis) in England.

-This vaccine is normally offered as part of the NHS child vaccine programme.
+This vaccine is normally offered as part of the NHS infants vaccine programme.

-For adolescents aged 11 years and above and adults– they should be given two injections at least one month apart followed by a booster.
+For adolescents aged 10 years and above and adults– they should be given two injections at least six months apart.

 Those children and adults who fall outside of the NHS vaccination programme can have this vaccine privately at MUMS Solihull.